Yale-BIM/f21-assignments/assignment-3/README.md

     Test your window_detection.py script using the best threshold for the predicted probabilities from part III-2 and the images "cs50_2.jpg" and "shaocrew_0.jpg" within the assignment-3/docs directory.
+It is OK if your model makes mistakes, as long as your code uses the best classification threshold from the ROC curve.
 Include in your report:

     - images of your bounding boxes predictions (after non maximum suppression) on "cs50_2.jpg" and "shaocrew_0.jpg".

-    - if your model missed out faces or had too many false positives, explain in your report what could you do to minimize these issues in the future.
+    - if your model missed out faces or had too many false positives, explain in your report what could you do to address these issues in the future.

 - **III-4.** Explain in your report how could you change the structure of your neural network to detect faces in a more efficient way.